Missouri S&T Miners: Varsity sports

 Missouri S&T competes in 17 intercollegiate varsity sports (10 for men, 7 for women): Men's sports include baseball, basketball, cross country, football, golf, soccer, swimming, track & field (indoor and outdoor) (Note: The NCAA classifies indoor and outdoor track & field, both sponsored by S&T for both men and women, as two separate sports.
 Indoor championships are held in the NCAA's winter season and outdoor championships in the spring season.) and volleyball; while women's sports include basketball, cross country, soccer, softball, track & field (indoor and outdoor), volleyball and spirit squad.
 Former sports included men's wrestling, women's tennis and women's golf.
 As of July 2022, men's volleyball became the 17th varsity sport in the 2023 spring season (2022–23 school year).

 Baseball

 The baseball team won the GLVC West division title in 2011, 2012 and 2016.

-The baseball team also won a share of the GLVC regular season title in 2019, tying with Maryville University and Quincy University.
+The baseball team also won a share of the GLVC regular season title in 2019, tying with Maryville University and Quincy University and won the outright regular season championship in 2026.
 The Miners won their first GLVC conference championship (GLVC Tournament title) in 2025.